Conquer your student debt. Refinance now.

 Even so, I made my best efforts to keep up with my student loans.
 I used a spreadsheet that listed all my student loan accounts (or so I thought), along with details like balances and interest rates.
 I checked my credit scores monthly and reviewed my annual credit reports.
-And when I couldn’t afford my payments, I switched to an income-driven repayment plan.
+And when I couldn’t afford payments on my federal student loans, I switched to an income-driven repayment plan.

 Even with this diligence, however, I still defaulted on two student loans.
 Here’s how it happened — and how I got out of default and repaired my credit.

 How I Defaulted on My Student Loans

 Defaulting on a loan doesn’t always mean someone is a deadbeat or trying to dodge their payments.
 There are plenty of easy-to-make mistakes that can land you in student loan default.
 I know because I made some of them.
 In fact, I literally lost two student loans.
 I moved to Asia for business and the servicer for those two loans didn’t have my current contact information.